asyaharoyan/inspira/README.md

 On the NavBar the image for the Avatar does not appear Used class instead of className - fixed
-Can not let the picture to be the same in post edit form -
+Can not let the picture to be the same in post edit form - not fixed Can not change the profile page - fixed

 ![Deployment 6](/src/assets/readme_images/inspira-test1.png)